Nachrichten |

 See the 10 stocks »

-John Ballard has positions in Nvidia.
-The Motley Fool has positions in and recommends Alphabet and Nvidia.
+Keith Noonan has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Boeing, Tesla, and Uber Technologies.
 The Motley Fool has a disclosure policy.

 |